Superconductivity model for a spin-vortex checkerboard: Introduction

-The experiment-based arguments discriminating between stripes and checkerboards in 1/8-doped lanthanum cuprates are at present rather indirect.
-At the same time, the issue cannot be resolved on purely theoretical grounds, because it requires accuracy of the calculations of the ground state energy not achievable by first-principles theories.
-The checkerboard was, initially, less popular as an interpretation of experiments, in part, because of the perception that it inhibits the electronic transport in all lattice directions and hence prevents the onset of superconductivity as well.
-The latter point, however, was challenged by a model of superconductivity in the background of a checkerboard modulation \cite{Boris2004}.
-That model was based on a particular version of a checkerboard called ``grid".
-Later, the grid checkerboard was shown to be inconsistent with the results of spin-polarized neutron scattering experiment of Ref.\cite{Christenson2007}.
+For 1/8-doped lanthanum cuprates, the modulated structure is widely believed to exhibit one-dimensional pattern often referred to as ``stripes" \cite{TraquadaStripe1995,Yamada1998}.
+Yet the principal aspects of the same experimental evidence are also consistent with the possibility of two-dimensional modulations called ``checkerboards" \cite{Tranquada1999,Mitsen2004,Robertson2006,SchriefferBook2007,Boris2004,Boris2007,Boris2011,Boris2013}.
+The experiment-based arguments discriminating between stripes and checkerboards in 1/8-doped lanthanum cuprates are, at present, rather indirect.
+At the same time, the issue cannot be resolved on purely theoretical grounds, because it requires accuracy of the calculations of the ground-state energy not achievable by first-principles theories.
+A particularly focused effort to investigate the consequences of the checkerboard scenario was made in Ref.\cite{Boris2004}.
+That analysis was based on a particular kind of checkerboard called ``grid".
+Later, the grid checkerboard was shown to be inconsistent with the results of spin-polarized neutron scattering experiment of Ref.\cite{Christensen2007}.
 This experiment, however, did not rule out another version of a checkerboard representing a two-dimensional arrangement of spin vortices \cite{Boris2007} shown in Fig.\ref{fig:Checkers}.
 Somewhat similar noncollinear spin textures were also considered in Refs. \cite{Seibold1998,Berciu1999,Timm2000,Koizumi2008,Wilson2009,Azzouz2010}.
 Recently an analogous superstructure called "spin-vortex crystal" was proposed to exist in iron-based superconductors\cite{Avci2014,Bohmer2015,Ohalloran2017,Meier2017}.

-Spin-vortex checkerboard in the context of cuprates was introduced in Ref.\cite{Boris2007} .
-Its various properties were analyzed in Refs.\cite{Boris2007,Boris2011,Boris2013,Dolgirev2017}.
-So far, however, the superconductivity model developed for grid\cite{Boris2004} has not been generalized to the spin-vortex checkerboard.
-In the present article, we introduce such a generalized model, find its mean-field solution and compare it with experiments.